 Note on Language:

-Prior to May 2015, the titles of the three citizenship classes were derived from the Sandum constructed language Sancta, the former third official language of Sandus.
+The categories of citizenship are frequently known by their Latin names civis, socius, and peregrinus.
+Before Latin became Sandus’s third official language, a constructed language called Sancta was used.
 In April 2015, Sancta was exchanged with Latin as the third official Sandum language and changes were made in May 2015 to the legal corpus that updates the use of language.
 Prior to May 2015, the classes were as follows:

 Full or civis citizenship was known as civilo;